AJWestley/AJWestley/README.md

 💻 I'm a Computer Science Student! 💻
 </h2>

-I'm a 3rd year university student who loves to find out how the world works.
-During my holidays, I like to work on a couple projects, but during the semester, I put most of my time into my work and assignments.
-Truth be told, I'm only taking the second major in physics because I love space and don't want to shut down my opportunity to become an astrophysicist one day.
+I'm a final year university student who loves to find out how the world works.
+During my holidays, I like to work on a couple personal projects, but during the semester, I put most of my time into my work and assignments.
+I love physics too, especially anything space related!
+I took physics as an elective into my 3rd year of uni and loved every moment of it.

 ### 🤝 Get In Touch:
   <a href="https://www.linkedin.com/in/aj-westley-94b205258/"><img align="left" src="https://raw.githubusercontent.com/AJWestley/AJWestley/main/Images/linkedin.svg" alt="AJ | LinkedIn" width="21px"/></a>